Dump Trades and the Keeper League Fix

 In the event that you don’t know what dump trades are, the term refers to trades where one team gives up significantly more value during the current season, in exchange for more perceived future value.
 In most keeper leagues, salary and contract status also come into play in these trades.
 The obvious problem with dump trades is that a single trade can shift the balance of power in a league.
 When a team in the top few spots adds a couple of elite players in exchange for a few top prospects, it can seem unfair.
-In the here and now, it’s like they added huge production at no cost.
+In the here and now, it’s like they added a couple of great players at little to no current cost.
 This tends to get the other teams in contention a little fired up.

 The Positive Aspects of Dump Trades